Access4all/adg/pages/knowledge/screen-readers/relevant-combinations/README.md

 #### Results for mobile devices

-Allmost all (86.3%) of the respondents use a screen reader on a mobile device or tablet.
+Almost all (86.3%) of the respondents use a screen reader on a mobile device or tablet.
 That's a greater usage than on laptop (83.9%) or desktop (67.5%).

 The reponses to the question "Which of the following mobile screen readers do you commonly use?" show us that VoiceOver/iOS (71.2%) and TalkBack (33.0%) are by far the most popular mobile screen readers.

-Regarding the question, which browser is used with the user’s primary mobile screen reader, the survey results show that Safari (62.7%), Chrome (25.2%) are the prevailing mobile browsers.
+Regarding the question, which browser is used with the user's primary mobile screen reader, the survey results show that Safari (62.7%) and Chrome (25.2%) are the prevailing mobile browsers.

 Respondents with disabilities used iOS devices at a higher rate than those without disabilities.
-For 69% of them iOS is the primary mobile/tablet platform, followed by Android (27.5%).
+For 69% of them iOS is the primary mobile platform, followed by Android (27.5%).

 #### Results for desktop/laptop computers

 While most screen reader users now use mobile devices, still almost half of the respondents (41.3%) say that they are using a screen reader on a desktop/laptop computer most often.

-The reponses to the question "Which of the following desktop/laptop screen readers do you commonly use?" clearly tell us that  NVDA (72.4%) and JAWS (61.7%) are the most popular desktop/laptop screen readers, followed by VoiceOver/macOS (47.1%).
+The responses to the question "Which of the following desktop/laptop screen readers do you commonly use?" clearly tell us that  NVDA (72.4%) and JAWS (61.7%) are the most popular desktop/laptop screen readers, followed by VoiceOver/macOS (47.1%).
 Very interestingly, those figures underline many users do use more than one screen reader.

-Regarding the question, which browser is used with the user’s desktop/laptop primary screen reader, the survey results show that Chrome (44.4%), FF (27.4%) are the prevailing browsers, followed by IE 11 (10.9%) and Safari (9.8%).
+Regarding the question, which browser is used with the user's desktop/laptop primary screen reader, the survey results show that Chrome (44.4%), FF (27.4%) are the prevailing browsers, followed by IE 11 (10.9%) and Safari (9.8%).

 Finally, when it comes to the mostly used desktop/laptop browser / screen reader combinations, the survey provides the following data: